- Microaggressions are one reason employees feel unhappy and tense at work.

 - Employers must provide a safe and harassment-free working environment for all employees.

 - Training is the key to truly promoting diversity and inclusion in the workplace.

-Having an inclusive workplace is more than https://www.businessnewsdaily.com.
+Having an inclusive workplace is more than hiring people from diverse backgrounds.
 To promote inclusivity, small business owners can get involved with business development in their surrounding communities and improve their overall communication strategies.

-Entrepreneurs from marginalized backgrounds – including but not limited to race, socioeconomic class and gender – face more difficulties even when starting their own business, before they can afford to hire employees.
-This is especially true in less diverse areas of the country like the Midwest.
+Entrepreneurs from marginalized backgrounds – including those related to race, socioeconomic class and gender – face more difficulties when starting their own business, before they can even afford to hire employees.
+This is especially true in less-diverse areas of the United States, like the Midwest.

 Supporting business-oriented community organizations

-Fortunately, there are organizations, like Omaha Small Business Network (OSBN), dedicated to underserved populations through business development.
+Fortunately, there are organizations, like the Omaha Small Business Network (OSBN), that are dedicated to aiding underserved populations through business development.

-In an interview with Business News Daily, Julia Parker, the executive director, explained how OSBN serves local small business owners, entrepreneurs and nonprofits by providing practical tools for success.
+In an interview with Business News Daily, Julia Parker, executive director of OSBN, explained how the organization serves local small business owners, entrepreneurs and nonprofits by providing practical tools for success.

 Changing the conversation in the workplace